scott-22/algorithm-reference/README.md

 The sparse table can also compute the **lowest common ancestor** of trees.

-#### \*RQ-MISC1*
+#### \*EXCEPT-SUBARRAY-QUERY*
 Let’s say we wanted to find a property of all elements in an array except in a certain subarray, let’s say a[i, j].
-We can create a prefix and suffix array for that property, and find the property of the subarray a[0, i] with the prefix array, and the property of the subarray a[i, end] with the suffix array, and combine the two ranges.
+It’s kind of like the opposite of a range query.
+We can create both a prefix and suffix array for that property, and find the property of the subarray a[0, i] with the prefix array, and the property of the subarray a[i, end] with the suffix array, and combine the two ranges.

-### Inversion count:
+### Inversion:
 #### \*INVERSION*
 An inversion of array A is two indices i and j such that i < j and A[i] > A[j].
 Inversions can be counted through brute force in O(n^2) complexity, by iterating through each element, and checking for the number of elements to the left of it (index less than it) and a value greater than it.
 We can do this faster with a **BIT**.

 ### Subsequences and Subarrays:
+Many subsequence problems can be solved through DP.
+For many problems on subarrays, especially when involving their cumulative sum, it’s helpful to turn them into a **PSA** and then use one of the searching algorithms.
 #### \*LIS*
-For longest increasing/decreasing subsequences, the naive solution is recursive, and in O(n!) time (I think).
+For longest increasing/decreasing subsequences, the naive solution is recursive, and in O(n!) time (TODO: DOUBLE CHECK).
 However, we can use **DP** for a more efficient solution.

-For many problems on subarrays, especially when involving their cumulative sum, it’s helpful to turn them into a **PSA** and then use one of the searching algorithms.
-For example, take the painter’s partition problem.
+#### \*MAX-SUBARRAY-VALUE* or \*DISTRIBUTE-VALUE*
+Let’s say we had an array to be split into k contiguous subarrays, and we’d like to maximize the sum of any subarray.
+The naive solution would be to iterate through and find each of the k subarrays, which even if we used a **PSA** to find the sum, it would still take O(n^(k-1)) time.
+Rather, we could do a binary search of the maximum value.
+Let’s say the total sum of the array was z.
+We would binary search all the values between 1 and z, and set it as the maximum.
+Then, we can iterate through the **PSA** and mark off whenever we surpass that value, and see if we have more or less groups than the target value k.
+Thus, we would only need O(n log z) time, which can be much less depending on the value of z.

 #### \*PAINTERS-PARTITION*
 The most generalized form of this problem is to split an array into k contiguous subarrays such that